On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: -cohomology

 \subsubsection{History}

 Let $X\in {\rm Sm}_C$.

 (i) Recall that Bhatt-Morrow-Scholze in \cite[Sec.\,13]{BMS1} introduced $\B^+_{\dr}$-cohomology of $X$, which they call\footnote{We take here the \'etale version studied in \cite[Sec.\,6.2]{CK} and not the original analytic version.
 The two versions are quasi-isomorphic by \cite[Sec.\,6.2]{CK}.} {\em crystalline cohomology of $X$ over $\B^+_{\dr}$}.
-We will denote it by $\rg^{\rm BMS}_{\dr}(X/\B^+_{\dr})$.
+We will denote it by $\rg^{\rm BMS}_{\dr}(X/\B^+_{\dr})$ and see as a complex in $\sd(C_{\B^+_{\dr}})$.
 As they mention \cite[Rem.
 13.2]{BMS1}, morally speaking, it is the infinitesimal cohomology of $X$ over the embedding given by the map $\theta: \B^+_{\dr}\to C$.
 It is defined though in such a way that it is easy to compare it with $\A_{\rm inf}$-cohomology.
 Similarly here, we have defined $\rg_{\dr}(X/\B^+_{\dr})$ in such a way that it is easy to compare it with crystalline cohomology over $\A_{\crr}$.

 (ii) The infinitesimal site definition of $\rg^{\rm BMS}_{\dr}(X/\B^+_{\dr})$ was carried out by Guo in \cite[Sec.\,7.2]{Guo} (see also \cite{Guo-Li}).
-We will denote this version of $\B^+_{\dr}$-chomology by $\rg^{\rm Guo}_{\dr}(X/\B^+_{\dr})$ ($\rg^{\rm Guo}_{\dr}(X/\B^+_{\dr}):=\rg_{\rm inf}(X/\B^+_{\dr})$).
+We will denote this version of $\B^+_{\dr}$-chomology by $\rg^{\rm Guo}_{\dr}(X/\B^+_{\dr})\in \sd\sff(C_{\B^+_{\dr}})$ ($\rg^{\rm Guo}_{\dr}(X/\B^+_{\dr}):=\rg_{\rm inf}(X/\B^+_{\dr})$).
 It comes equipped with a Hodge filtration (which was ignored in \cite{BMS1}).
 Moreover, Guo constructed a natural quasi-isomorphism (see \cite[Cor.
 1.2.9., Th.
 1.2.7]{Guo})